marca116/IFT6759/README.md

 8_add_properties_and_relations_to_entities.py : Go through all the entities in the qald_unique_entities_info folder and download all of their properties and relations (properties and relations (claims) directly attatched to the entities + external relations linking in (only the name of the relation).
 Add all this information to the already existing .json files in the folder.

-## query_llm: Query the LLM to answer the dataset's questions
+## Query the LLM to answer the dataset's questions: query_llm folder

 1_answer_question_no_added_info.py : Go through all questions in the given dataset and attempt to answer each question using only the LLM to answer it (no added info).
 Save the results to <dataset_name>_solved_answers.json